AzurePartners/TRAE-Nano-Banana-pro-Gemini-3/README.md

 > **Transform your portraits into stunning AI-powered artistic masterpieces!**

-A sophisticated full-stack web application that leverages Google Gemini AI to transform portrait photographs into various artistic styles.
-Built with modern web technologies, this application provides a seamless experience for creative image transformation.
+A sophisticated full-stack web application that leverages **Google Gemini 3.0 Nano Banana Pro** to transform portrait photographs into various artistic styles.
+Built with modern web technologies, this application provides a seamless experience for creative image transformation powered by the latest AI model.

 ## ✨ Features & Capabilities